arshinalbab/docs/docs/libraries/react/4_pagination.md

       protocol="http"
       className="w-full space-y-6"
       onSubmit={({ submission, schema }) => {
-        // do something with the data additional to sending to SnoopForms }}
+        // do something with the data additional to sending to snoopForms }}
     >
       <SnoopPage name="first">